25 Mar The Five Phases of a Transformation Journey, Part One: Cleaning the Palate

 The phases are as follows:

 Phase 4 – Investment

 In this five-part article series, we’ll be diving deep into the power of each phase, and how each build on each other to create a sustainable lifestyle solution for you and your goals.

 To begin with, every transformation journey, no matter the goal, starts with a phase called ‘Cleaning the Palate’.
-It’s the foundation phase, and it’s where we lay down the fundamental bricks that will allow you make this journey one for life, and not something fleeting.
+It’s the foundation phase, and it’s where we lay down the fundamental bricks that will allow you make this journey last a lifetime.

 The aim of Cleaning the Palate is simple: to regain total control of your day, and to build the habits, structure and systems required to be in alignment with your goal.
 As a result, it’ll force you to create non-negotiables with your time, eliminate decision fatigue, and trigger changes in your routine that allow for a positive outcome.